cpankajr/Harmony-Search-for-Feature-Selection-in-ASER/README.md

 (practical crypto)

 #
 **train_data.m** -> extracts 39 mfcc features nd computes thier mean, std. deviation, variance and kurtosis to get 156 feature vector for each sample.
-It trains SVM model (one vs all) nd saves all these feature nd trained model in **_linear_emodb.mat_**	file
+It trains SVM model (one vs all) nd saves all these feature nd trained model in **_'linear_emodb.mat'_**	file

 **test_model.m** -> this used for testing a model.